 If your budget isn’t working, it could be one thing that’s throwing you off.
 Or it could be several things.

-If you feel like your budget is tanking, ask yourself if any of these eight reasons might be the cause:
+If you feel like your budget is tanking, ask yourself if any of these nine reasons might be the cause.

 (Confession time: #1,2 and 4 used to totally kill my budget.)

 And don’t worry.
 I’m giving you some solutions you can use to fix your budget for good.